SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Configuration%20Editor.JPG)

 The tool is divided in tabs for each aspect of the configuration process.
 You will find an explanation of each tab and its content below.
 Before you start experimenting with the configuration tool, be sure to make a backup copy of the current configuration file *Simulator Configuration.ini* in the *Config* folder, just to be safe.
 But you will always find a fresh copy in the *Resources\Templates* folder for your peace of mind.
 Generally, all your changes to the configuration files will be saved to the *Simulator Controller\Config* *Simulator Controller\Translations* folders in your user *Documents* folder.

+Important: Once again, when you change your configuration with "Simulator Configuration", these changes will be unknown to "Simulator Setup" and will therefore be overwritten, whenever you run "Simulator Setup" again.
+No problem when you have a deeper knowledge of the inner workings of Simulator Controller, since you will use "Simulator Configuration" for all your configuration tasks, because it is much more powerful.
+But for the beginners, I recommend to stick with "Simulator Setup" as long as possible.

 Hint: Beside simply running the configuration tool by double clicking it, there are two hidden modifiers.
 First, if you hold the Control key down, additional options for developers will be available.
 These will automatically appear, when an active AutoHotkey installation is detected (by checking, if the folder C:\Program Files\AutoHotkey is available).
 Second, if ou hold the Control key and the Shift key simultneously  while starting the configuration tool, any currently available configuration file in the *Config* folder will be ignored and you will start with a fresh, completely empty configuration.